alexwatts/spread/README.md

 # Spread
-Spread is an ergonomic helper library for building test objects quickly and fluently without needing to write or generate builders.
-Spread tries to preserve full control of the generated objects whilst also doing what you would expect where things are unspecified.

-Spread can make very readable tests quickly, because it allows for isolated named definitions that can be reused and shared and injected into test objects without writing methods to handle sequence and binding

-It also has some useful features that allow you to define target values with a cumulative total, and supports nesting of Complex types as well as nested Collection/Map types

-You can use <code>Spread</code> to generate your test objects which can help to make that code a bit more succinct/readable/standardised in your Unit or Integeration tests
+Spread is an ergonomic helper library for building test objects.
+It lets you define ranges of objects, either in a sequence, or a dynamic range, or by a cumulative total.
+Spread gathers <code>@In</code> definitions and injects values into your test objects for you.
+It simplifies some of the boiler plate logic you would need to write to construct objects, feed values through in sequence and manage collection types.

-As well as the below documentation, there is an [examples project](https://github.com/alexwatts/spread-examples) that contains many different more realistic usages of Spread
+As well as the below documentation, there is an [examples project](https://github.com/alexwatts/spread-examples) that contains many usages of Spread

 ## Getting Started
 You can find <code>Spread</code> on Maven central and import it into a Maven or Gradle project with: